langurmonkey/gaiasky/README.md

 In order to **uninstall**, just type:

 ```
-$  sudo apt-get remove gaiasky
+$  apt remove gaiasky
 ```
 ##### 1.2.1.2 AUR

 We also provide an [AUR package](https://aur.archlinux.org/packages/gaiasky/) called `gaiasky`.
-You can install it easily with any tool capable of accessing `AUR`, for example `yaourt`.
+You can install it easily with any tool capable of accessing `AUR`, for example `yay`.

 ```
-$  yaourt -S gaiasky
+$  yay -S gaiasky
 ```

 ##### 1.2.1.3 RPM